textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 Now you’re all set to add tweets (in this case) as aside-quotes in your articles.

-Open your article draft in the Write panel, and use the short-tag between two paragraph, where desired as follows:
+Open your article draft in the Write panel, and use the short-tag between two paragraphs, where desired, as follows:

 ```
 …end of a paragraph.